 The Fourth and Fifth Avenue Bikeways project is one of five segments planned as part of the Uptown Bikeways, which will enhance neighborhood connectivity between Uptown, Old Town, Mission Valley, Downtown San Diego, North Park, and Balboa Park.
-The Fourth and Fifth Avenue Bikeways project consists of separated bike lanes and buffered bike lanes on Fourth Avenue and Fifth Avenue from B Street to Washington Street, connecting Hillcrest, Bankers Hill, and Downtown San Diego.
+The Fourth and Fifth Avenue Bikeways project consists of approximately 2.25 miles of separated bikeways and buffered bike lanes on Fourth Avenue and Fifth Avenue from B Street to Washington Street, resulting in the creation of approximately 4.5 miles of new bikeways.
+These bikeways will connect the neighborhoods of Hillcrest, Bankers Hill, and Downtown San Diego.
 The project will also include traffic calming measures and improvements for people walking, such as high visibility crosswalks, curb extensions, and rapid flashing beacons.

 401 B Street, Suite 800, San Diego, CA 92101